-Assistant Dean for Energy Law; Professorial Lecturer in Law
+Professorial Lecturer in Law

-Donna Attanasio joined the George Washington University Law School staff in July 2013.
-She leads the school’s Energy Law Program and its Sustainable Energy Initiative.
-Dean Attanasio works in close collaboration with the Assistant Dean for Environmental Law to coordinate and manage the Law School’s environmental and energy law program.
-She is an active participant in SustainableGW, a university-wide organization that promotes transdisciplinary sustainability research initiatives, and is an Internal Affiliate to the GW Environmental and Energy Management Institute and on the GW Climate & Health Institute team.
-Dean Attanasio's primary areas of research and writing relate to the electric utility industry and its transition to a more sustainable fuel mix, with a particular emphasis on microgrids, community solar, advanced nuclear technologies, alternative fuels, energy equity and inclusion, and the essential relationship of sustainable, affordable energy to healthy population and healthy planet.
+Ms. Attanasio joined the GW Law staff in July 2013.
+There, she led the energy program and its Sustainable Energy Initiative until November 2023, lastly serving as the Assistant Dean for Energy Law.
+In that role, she worked in close collaboration with the Assistant Dean for Environmental Law to coordinate and manage the law school’s environmental and energy law program.
+Ms. Attanasio is an Internal Affiliate of the GW Environmental and Energy Management Institute and on the GW Climate & Health Institute team.
+Her primary areas of research and writing relate to the electric utility industry and its transition to a more sustainable fuel mix, with a particular emphasis on microgrids, community solar, advanced nuclear technologies, alternative fuels, energy equity and inclusion, and the essential relationship of sustainable, affordable energy to a healthy population and healthy planet.